 Mr. and Mrs. Delacour in Harry Potter and the Deathly Hallows.
-The latter is descended from a humanoid species that take the form of the most beautiful women to walk the earth, the former is a plump, black-bearded, but pleasant guy.
+The latter is descended from a humanoid species that take the form of the most beautiful women to walk the earth, whereas former is a plump, black-bearded, but pleasant.

-Retroactively occurs with Fleur, their daughter who inherited her mother's looks, and her fiance Bill Weasley, who is actually pretty handsome.
-However, he's slashed in the face in battle by a werewolf, and its curse means the scars will never heal.
+Initially averted completely with Fleur, their daughter who inherited her mother's looks, and her fiance Bill Weasley, who is actually pretty handsome.
+Later downplayed when he's slashed in the face in battle by a werewolf, and its curse means the scars will never fade.
 However, Fleur doesn't reject Bill because the scars mean nothing except "that [her] husband is brave", which is proof enough for the formerly wary-of-her Weasley family to accept her.